Interventions for Sexual Issues after Cancer

 All cancer patients and their partners should be offered the opportunity to speak with someone about their sexual concerns.
 This conversation probably needs to be initiated by the oncologist or NP, but certainly a patient can ask.
 It is unfortunate that, in the midst of so many other things that must be addressed, this important one is too often overlooked.
 Most cancer centers, including the BIDMC Cancer Center, have oncology social workers on staff.
 These clinicians are well-informed about these issues.

-What seems important and too often missing from cancer ca, is the recognition of the universality of sexual issues, the normalization of them, and the chance for patients to discuss their concerns and hear about possible ways to help themselves to regain a satisfying intimate life.
+What seems important and too often missing from cancer counseling is the recognition of the universality of sexual issues, the normalization of them, and the chance for patients to discuss their concerns and hear about possible ways to help themselves to regain a satisfying intimate life.